Fuzhou–Xiamen railway: Rail connections

-Future Development
+Parallel route

 As of 2015, passenger services on the line were approaching capacity.
 To increase capacity and improve travel times between Fujian Province's two largest cities, plans were announced in 2015 for the construction of a new parallel passenger dedicated railway called the Fuzhou–Xiamen high-speed railway.
-Construction of this new railway started in 2017 and will roughly follow the existing Fuzhou–Xiamen railway, but will support a higher maximum speed of 350 km/h, further reducing travel times between the two cities to below one hour.
-Opening of the new line is scheduled for 2022.
+Construction of this new railway started in 2017.
+It follows the existing Fuzhou–Xiamen railway, but supports a higher maximum speed of 350 km/h, further reducing travel times between the two cities to below one hour.
+Opening of the new line was scheduled for 2022, the route finally opened in 2023.